bsmitty815/trading-card-collection/README.md

 2. Then click the green button on the top right
 3. Copy the SSH link
 4. Open up your terminal on your computer
-5. Type `git clone` and press enter
+5. Type `git clone` plus SSH copied link and press enter
 6. type `cd trading-card-collection` and press enter
 7. type `npm start` in the terminal to get your the app server up and running